-This article is part of our new series on Mental Health.
-In this series, our counselors hope to call churches and Christians to re-engage with the discussion and care for mental health struggles.
+This article is part of our new series on Biblical Response to Mental Health month.
+In this series, our counselors hope to call churches and Christians to re-engage with the discussion and care for mental health struggles through a biblical lense.

 He sold his company during the pandemic for enough money to allow him to enjoy a good life for the rest of his life.
 The golf course and his boat have become his refuges, but increasingly he seems angry and depressed.

 After taking out the neighbor’s mailbox while driving home one night, his wife found him on the front porch.
-He was crying and not wanting to live like this anymore.
-The responding police officer suggested that his wife should take him to the ER where they admitted him into a short-term program.
-His wife picked him up from the hospital with doctor’s orders to continue to get help for his PTSD, depression, and substance abuse disorder.
+He was crying and didn’t want to live like this anymore.
+The responding police officer suggested that his wife take him to the ER, where they admitted him into a short-term program.
+His wife picked him up from the hospital with doctor’s orders to continue getting help for his PTSD, depression, and substance abuse disorder.

-As Joe followed through, various professional counselors focused on addressing thoughts and behaviors that sought to give him true explanations for the reason he was acting out in the way he was.
+As Joe followed through, various professional counselors focused on addressing thoughts and behaviors, seeking to give him true explanations for why he was acting out the way he was.

-Some counselors focused on his family of origin concerns, others focused on current triggers, and others focused on medical issues and chemical imbalances.
-Unlike Leukemia or anemia, there are no blood tests to verify most conditions like PTSD or depression.
+Some counselors focused on his family-of-origin concerns, others focused on current “stress triggers,” and others focused on addiction medical issues and chemical imbalances.
+Unlike leukemia or anemia, there are no blood tests to verify most conditions like PTSD or depression.

-What Joe believed to be true about why he experiences these negative thoughts, feelings, and actions will guide many of his next steps.
+What Joe believes to be true about why he experiences these negative thoughts, feelings, and actions will guide many of his next steps.

 He wanted truth — he kept remembering John 17:17, “Sanctify them in the truth; your word is truth.”